ananthakumaran/ananthakumaran.github.com/_posts/2018-8-5-high-contention-allocator.markdown

 <svg id="hca-average"></svg>
 <svg id="hca-conflicts"></svg>

-From the graphs it's clear that the hca algorithm scales linearly without any problem.
+From the graphs it's clear that the high contention allocator algorithm scales linearly without any problem.